The 2021 Festival will take place from Wednesday 24 March to Sunday 18 April 2021.

 If self-produced, you will be responsible for organising (and paying for) all aspects of your show yourself including your own travel, accommodation, appropriate visas as well as finding a venue, organising ticket sales, marketing and publicising your show.

-EOI for overseas artists for the 2020 Festival are now open.
-Please download, complete and submit this form., For further enquiries regarding the application process contact the Festival office on (03) 9245 3700 or email@example.com.
+EOI for overseas artists for the 2021 Festival are yet to open.
+For further enquiries regarding the application process contact the Festival office on (03) 9245 3700 or firstname.lastname@example.org.

 There are a number of visa options available and we recommend checking with the Australian Immigration Department or your local embassy to work out which is most suitable for your circumstances.